 There are over 100 Latter Day Saint denominations today, over 70 of which accepting the nickname “Mormon.”
 All branching from the above and other Latter Day Saint/Mormon sects.

 Because all of the Latter Day Saint and Mormon branches can trace their priesthood keys back to Joseph Smith, there is no need for re-baptism, re-conformation, Initiatories, or Endowments for those entering the Fellowship.
 We do not even ask anyone to leave the denominations to which they may belong, as we see all Latter Day Saint/Mormon denominations as a part of the Fellowship.
-One could say the Fellowship is the largest Latter Day Saint denomination as we welcome and accept all 16 million members of the various denominations as members of the Fellowship.
+One could say the Fellowship is the largest Latter Day Saint denomination as we welcome and accept all 16 million members of the various denominations.

 For a list of some of the Mormon churches the Keys of the Priesthood were passed down through, click here.